 Traditional robots were built using rigid parts to achieve high position accuracy useful for many industrial applications.
 Over the past two decades, Europe led the development of the so-called collaborative and soft robotics fields, enabling the development of robotic applications to work alongside humans.
 Building on this success, further progress in embodied intelligence could come from the exploitation of smart materials to deliver robot designs where actuation, energy, sensing, reflexes, nervous and control functions are mostly embedded in and distributed throughout the body.
-This necessitates the exploration of new and smart materials, their production techniques and control/Al algorithms as well as new modelling methodologies to understand their multi-physical nature in order to effectively control their behaviour.
+This necessitates the exploration of new and smart materials, their production techniques and control/AI algorithms as well as new modelling methodologies to understand their multi-physical nature in order to effectively control their behaviour.
 Aligning these developments with the sustainability aspirations of the Green Deal will rely on research directions that make the complete system, including storage, sensing, processing, and actuation, energy-efficient so that it will also substantially benefit power autonomy in mobile robotics applications.

+12 | For example, the development of sensitive synthetic skin is largely underrepresented in robotics, in contrast to development in audio and video.
+These capabilities are paramount to allow robotic hands and grippers to not only grip but also manipulate objects as needed in, e.g., the manufacturing (for continuum and flexible objects such as cables) and personal robotics challenges (e.g. the clothes).
 Many of today's systems work with a single human or are embedded in a static, hierarchically-controlled system like a manufacturing plant.
 To increase the resilience and robustness of these systems, robots can be designed for interaction: such robots have increased robustness through redundancy and higher flexibility for a wide variety of tasks, moreover multiple robots can solve problems faster using parallelism.
 Building on this work, and inspired by human populations that are dynamic, flexible, and cooperative, it is possible to envisage physically interacting multi-robot systems with different capabilities, which exploit the resources on the Cloud for extending their computational capabilities and functionalities towards more resilient and adaptive control strategies.

-Another strategy to help build robustness and resilience is to design, test, and train control and Al algorithms and predict robot behaviours for the different challenges.
+Another strategy to help build robustness and resilience is to design, test, and train control and AI algorithms and predict robot behaviours for the different challenges.
 This requires reliable emulators, simulators and digital twins that realistically represent the physical world.
 This allows real-world challenges to be simulated and control strategies fine-tuned, before testing the developments on the real hardware platforms.
 Such simulations also support interaction with robots in the cyber-physical space using AR and VR technologies.

+Box 9

-Box 9: Advancing hardware for safe and energy efficient interaction between ADR technologies, humans and the environment
+Advancing hardware for safe and energy efficient interaction between ADR technologies, humans and the environment